armandvanhelsync/very-simple-contact-form/readme.txt

 And if you want to use multiple email, use shortcode [contact email_to="first-email-here, second-email-here"].

-Note: the sidebar widget uses shortcode [contact].
+Note: the sidebar widget uses email from admin (Settings > General).

-Note: don't use multiple forms on the same website.
-And don't use the shortcode on your contactpage and use the widget on the same website.
-This may cause a conflict.
-I wil try to solve this in next update.

 == Frequently Asked Questions ==